 Just as I was ready to shoot, my peripheral vision picked up movement at the edge of the frame; someone was walking into the picture, outside the glass to my right.
 I thought – well, I’ll just wait him out, there’s no train for a while and he’ll move on.
-So I held my position kept my eye at the viewfinder.
+I held my position and kept my eye at the viewfinder.

 And then, as he walked further into the frame, I saw this amazing urban character in a cowboy hat and a bright red Western shirt.
 A bit bowlegged, holding his arms out from his sides like a gunslinger.
-He’d obviously just been pulled out of Dodge City, via a time machine in the Twilight Zone.
+He’d obviously just been pulled out of Dodge City via a time machine, in the Twilight Zone.

-I suddenly realized that this was the picture – and I’d only get one chance.
+I realized that this was the picture – and I’d only get one chance.
 I waited until he reached the big window pane in the center and pushed the button, then brought it up on the LCD to see what I had.
 And when I looked up, the cowboy was gone.